archetype-themes/plugin-theme-component/docs/Sections-and-Snippets.md

 └── src                                    [ Section sources ]
 ```

 The use of a sources folder is optional.
-It is only used here as an exmaple of clear separation of source files, build
+It is only used here as an example of clear separation of source files, build
 files and Node.js package files.

 #### Main Liquid file